MeiL55/MeiL55/README.md

 # Hi there 👋

-My name is Mei (May), and I'm currently a 2nd year at Georgia Tech majoring in Computer Science (with Minor in Linguistics).
+My name is Mei (May), and I'm currently a junior at Georgia Tech majoring in Computer Science (with Minor in Linguistics/Fintech).

 <h2 align="left">
   🪄 Technologies & Tools